Theodelinda: First marriage

 Theodelinda was married first in 588 to Authari, king of the Lombards, son of King Cleph.
-There are indications that Pope Gregory I may have had an interest in encouraging this marriage as it would tie a Bavarian Catholic with the Arian Lombards, something he did previously, when he promoted the marriage between the Frankish princess Bertha—great-granddaughter of Clovis I—and the Kentish Aethelbehrt.
+There are indications that Pope Gregory I may have had an interest in encouraging this marriage as it would tie a Bavarian Catholic with the Arian Lombards, something he did previously, when he promoted the marriage between the Frankish princess Bertha —great-granddaughter of Clovis I—and the Kentish Æthelberht of Kent.
 Theodelinda's time with Authari was brief for he died in 590.

 Second marriage

 So highly esteemed across the Lombard kingdom was Theodelinda that when Authari died, she was asked to remain in power and to choose a successor.
-Historian Roger Collins has misgivings with the reliability of this claim—which stems from Paul the Deacon—and instead, asserts that both political bargaining or naked force were more likely attributable to her choice.
+Historian Roger Collins has misgivings with this claim—which stems from Paul the Deacon—and instead, asserts that both political bargaining or naked force were more likely attributable to her choice.
 Whatever the real situation, a mere two months after Authari's death, Theodelinda picked Agilulf as her next husband and the two were wed.
 She thereafter exerted much influence in restoring Nicene Christianity to a position of primacy in Italy against its rival, Arian Christianity.
 Her reach extended across most of the Italian peninsula between the Apennines and the Alps.

 While her husband Agilulf retained his Arian faith, he allowed his son with Theodelinda to be baptized a Catholic.
 The Lombard king faced trouble from his dukes, who were convinced that he had consigned himself instead to the faith of the conquered.
 Agilulf did not permit Theodelinda's faith to shape his policies against the Byzantines.
 Frequently, Theodelinda corresponded with Pope Gregory (590–604) in letters, some of which are recorded by the eighth-century historian, Paul the Deacon.
 Some of the content in these letters concerned her husband's conversion.
 To further promulgate the Christian faith of the Catholics, she also welcomed Catholic missionaries across her realm.
 Taking full advantage of her piety and possibly to incentivize her continued Catholic proclivities, Pope Gregory sent her a series of silver ampullas of Syro-Palestinian craftsmanship, a gospel casket, and a golden cross from Byzantium.
 The cross was gem-encrusted and was meant as a symbol of the "impending Kingdom of God".